 As part of our workforce returns to on-premise work, we’ve developed the Citrix Compass microapp to help employees transition to a flexible seating model, where they have the choice to sit where they are most comfortable.
 The app allows employees to identify and book available desks, and they can rest assured knowing that any workstation or office booked through the app has been cleaned for safety and hygiene.
 Built into the app is a COVID-related health check for office entry.

 We’re also engaging in innovative partnerships that bring added value to our customers.
-For example, Citrix Virtual Apps and Desktops Standard for Azure is a simple, fast way to deliver Windows apps and desktops from Microsoft Azure.
-This service offers cloud-based management, provisioning and managed capacity for delivering virtual apps and desktops to any device.
+For example, we believe Citrix DaaS Standard for Azure (formerly Citrix Virtual Apps and Desktops Standard for Azure) is a simple, fast way to deliver Windows apps and desktops from Microsoft Azure.
+This service offers cloud-based management, provisioning, and managed capacity for delivering virtual apps and desktops to any device.

 Last year brought unforeseen challenges for many companies—large and small—transitioning their workforces to a flexible work model.
 We helped Citrix customers work in new ways by thinking through three big questions:

 How can we quickly get employees up and running remotely?

 Once we do, will employees be productive?
 How do we measure this?

 During the pandemic, we mobilized our teams to solve for these common problems across legacy industries with our easily replicated technology solutions and subject matter experts in every vertical.
 For example, we applied our broad expertise to support hospital systems in transitioning to a telehealth model and setting up new clinics efficiently and effectively.

 Our professional services team of consultants remained nimble during ever-evolving health and safety regulations, to help customers in some of the hardest-hit industries, including those with large digital sales teams or a customer service presence in a single location, whose employees suddenly needed to work from home, such as call centers.